relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/11 - Cisco Security Platforms and APIs/main.md

 &nbsp;

-The cisco ISE administrator must assign special privileges to a user to perform operations using the ERS API.
+The Cisco ISE administrator must assign special privileges to a user to perform operations using the ERS API.
 The Cisco ISE administrator can assign the following two roles to deliver services using the ERS API (see Figure 11-10):

 -   External RESTful Services Admin:  For full access to all ERS methods (GET, POST, DELETE, PUT).
 -   External RESTful Services Operator:  For read-only access (GET requests only).